×

 How should I prepare for my internship?
 What steps should I take?

-Your first step should be to complete the WSGS Preliminary Internship Application.
-Once you do this, you will receive additional materials via email with guidance about how to begin your search for a placement.
-During this time, you should reflect on your goals for an internship and meet with Dr. Jones Hemenway, the Internship Coordinator (ehemenway@luc.edu) to discuss your learning goals, possible placement options, the application process, and the course syllabus.
+Your first step should be to contact Internship Coordinator, Dr. Amy Suffelton (ashuffe@luc.edu) and express your interest.
+You can then receive additional materials via email with guidance about how to begin your search for a placement.
+During this time, you should reflect on your goals for an internship and meet with Dr. Shuffelton to discuss your learning goals, possible placement options, the application process, and the course syllabus.

 Follow the steps below to complete the placement process.
 Once you are registered for either WSGS 398 or WSGS 388, you will be enrolled in the course Sakai site and will have access to the other materials there.
 On that site you will also submit all of your required assignments throughout the semester.